AmericanRedCross/hdm-style.tm2/README.md

 Save this script above, updated with your access token, into a file `upload.js`, then run `$ chmod u+rwx ./upload.js` and then `$ ./upload.js`.

 You can change the `mapid`, the identifier where your vector tiles are uploaded to, by switching out where it says `'humanitarian-data-model'` on line 9 for some other valid `mapid` (like a short string of text, no spaces).

+A writeup on how a constantly updating global HDM vector tiles source might be created is available [here](https://gist.github.com/aaronpdennis/0c658c543f5340236bba).

 ## Generate print maps and download image MBTiles